tendermint/tendermint/abcix/README.md

 where
 - `CheckTx` will return an extra field `Priority (int64)` to indicate how to order the tx in mempool.
-- `CreateBlock` allows the application to iterate the transactions from mempool by the order and select the ones to be included in the block.
+- `CreateBlock` allows the application to iterate the transactions from mempool ordered by priority and select the ones to be included in the block.
-- `CheckBlock` will be called after a proposed block is received and before the node votes for the block.  `CheckBlock` will return `Code` to determine whether the block is valid or not.
+- `CheckBlock` will be called after a proposed block is received and before the nodes votes for the block.  `CheckBlock` will return `Code` to determine whether the block is valid or not.
 For example,
   - The block contains invalid transactions; or
   - The block's app hash does not match the app hash determined by application;
   - The block's result hash does not match the results emitted by application;